 To get to Los Elementos, simply take the lakeshore trail all the way to the western side of the bay.
 Kayak rentals cost approximately $8 an hour.

 Looking for something more formal?
-Consider their kayak & swim tour.
+Consider their kayak & hike tour.

 14. Stand Up Paddleboarding in Santa Cruz la Laguna